Home Compare DELL vs SNX

 Dell Technologies vs TD SYNNEX: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Dell Technologies carrying a narrow edge on profitability.
-TD SYNNEX still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
+Dell Technologies leads structurally, with profitability as the clearest single gap between the two profiles.
+TD SYNNEX still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.